 When looking at the history of the Hoover Dam, one must admire the incredible planning that went into its creation.
 The foresight of the project’s engineers and overseers to create a massive construction project that has stood the test of time is truly remarkable.

 The need for the Hoover Dam stems from the vast history of the Colorado River and its unpredictable flood patterns.
-The development of the American Southwest also played a key and important role in the push for a method to control the river.
+The development of the American Southwest also played an important role in the push to control the river.